Intermediate extension of Chow motives of Abelian type: Compatibility with realizations

 to $\CHFXM$ maps the ra\-di\-cal

 to the kernel of all perverse cohomology functors

 \end{Thm}

-\begin{Proof} Without loss of generality, we may assume that $\BB = \Spec k$, and that $k = \BC$.
-Given that the $p_r$ are proper and smooth, the perverse cohomology objects of the $R_X (p_{r,*} \one_{B_r}) = p_{r,*} \BQ_{B_{r,\BC}}$ are local systems up to a shift.
-A morphism of local systems on a connected topological space is trivial as soon as it is generically trivial.
-Therefore, we may assume that $X = \Spec \BC$, and that the $B_r$ are Abelian varieties, $r = 1,2$.
-In particular \cite[Thm.~(3.3.1)]{Kue}, the smooth Chow motives $p_{r,*} \one_{B_r}$ are finite dimensional.
+\begin{Proof} Given that the $p_r$ are proper and smooth, the perverse cohomology objects of the $R_X (p_{r,*} \one_{B_r})$ are, up to a shift, local systems (in the context of the Betti realization) and lisse $\ell$-adic sheaves (in the context of the $\ell$-adic realization), respectively.
+A morphism of such is trivial as soon as it is generically trivial.
+Therefore, we may assume that $X = \Spec k$.
+In particular (Example~\ref{5E}~(c)), the smooth Chow motives $p_{r,*} \one_{B_r}$ are finite dimensional.

 The radical

 then coincides with the maximal tensor ideal